-No later than 12 months after the expiry of the deadline for transposition of this Regulation, all TSOs issuing physical transmission rights on a bidding zone border shall submit for approval to the relevant regulatory authorities a proposal for nomination rules for electricity exchange schedules between bidding zones.
+By 31 December 2024, all TSOs issuing physical transmission rights on a bidding zone border shall submit for approval to the relevant regulatory authorities a proposal for nomination rules for electricity exchange schedules between bidding zones.

 All TSOs shall progressively harmonise the nomination rules for all bidding zone borders on which physical transmission rights are applied.

-Within six months after the entry into force of this Regulation, all TSOs shall apply the harmonised allocation rules for long-term transmission rights.
+By 30 June 2023, all TSOs shall apply the harmonised allocation rules for long-term transmission rights.

 Once the regional requirements enter into force, they shall prevail over the general requirements defined in the harmonised allocation rules.